cch1/drcfg/README.md

 	   * compareVersionAndSet - similar to `compareAndSet` but requiring a version match in the store to effect an update. roomkey.zref.UpdateableZNode
-	   * zConnect - start synchronization of the local ZRef with the corresponding Zookeeper node.
+	   * zConnect - start synchronization of the local ZRef with the corresponding Zookeeper node
 	   * zDisconnect - stop synchronization.
-	   * zProcessUpdate - process an inbound update from the cluster.
+	   * zProcessUpdate - process an inbound update from the cluster

    3. Expose the Zookeeper version through metadata on the ZRef.
    4. Support classic arbitrary metadata through an auxilliary ZRef (stored a child path `.metadata`)

 ### Monitoring/Admin
 http://zookeeper.apache.org/doc/r3.5.1-alpha/zookeeperAdmin.html#sc_zkCommands